LLNL/Caliper/doc/api.rst

 .. c:function:: cali_err cali_set(cali_id_t attr, \
      const void* ptr, size_t size)

    Generic version.
+This function allows setting values for attributes with data types other than integer, string, or double; in particular user-defined raw data (`CALI_TPYE_USR`).

    :param cali_id_t attr: Attribute ID
    :param void* ptr: Address of value
-   :param uint64_t size: Size of value in bytes.
+   :param size_t size: Size of value in bytes.
    :return: Error flag; ``CALI_SUCCESS`` if no error.

    This function is not yet implemented in Fortran.